 What is Biomechanics?

 If the body is not in good alignment, then it will not function at an optimum level.
 As a result, there will be stresses and strains applied to the body and these may cause pain.

-In Kilkenny Physiotherapy & Sports Injury clinic, we do a full biomechanical assessment to determine why an individual is suffering from pain or poor function.
+In Kilkenny Physiotherapy & Sports Injury clinic, we do a full biomechanical assessment.
+This allows us to determine why an individual is suffering from pain or poor function.
 This includes analysing gait, assessing strength and flexibility and much more.

 The most common issues found are:

 • The foot may not be positioned optimally on the ground

 • A limitation of movement at some joints

 • Shortening of some muscles

 • Weakness in some muscles, particularly at the hip

 • Physiotherapy treatment to improve alignment of the body